Churches are unique places to work because the “shop is open” at times when most people are resting from their work week.

 And let’s be real, working every weekend can be difficult.

-A study done by the Families and Work Institute suggest that employers should be creating work environments that support employees and helps them manage the many conflicting issues and pressures in their lives.
+A study done by the Families and Work Institute suggests that employers should create work environments that support employees and help them manage the many conflicting issues and pressures in their lives.

 An effective workplace is one that: